ccoovrey/auto_car/deeplearn/traffic_sign/README.md

 * validation set accuracy of stabilizing between 96.5 and 97.5%
 * test set accuracy of 96.3%

-I used the LeNet architecture, with dropouts in pooling and RELUs.
-I wanted to start with the simplest model possible, before moving to architectures that were more complex.
-I obtained very good accuracy of 96.3% using the test set as evidence.
+I first started out with the LeNet-5 architecture shown in the convolutional neural network module.
+I wanted to start with the simplest model possible, before moving to achitecutures that were more complex.
+Initially this architecture did not give good accuracy, so I next focused on adding dropouts in the layer 1 and
+2 pooling and RELU activation layers 3 and 4.
+I found the best combination for adding dropouts was in the first pooling layer and layers 3 and 4 RELUs.
+I started with a learning rate of 0.001, to improve accuracy I kept on decreasing the learning rate to finally using 0.0007.
+Since this is my first classifier in deep learning I used the LeNet-5 architecture as a design choice, because I wanted to see if I could get the desired accuracy above 93% with this basic model.
+The next model architecture I was going to try was the ZF Net 7 layer model if LeNet-5 couldn't reach the threshold.
+By adding dropouts and tuning the learning rate I got above the 93% threshold so the LeNet-5 model proved good for the project.

 ### Test a Model on New Images

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.